strategineer/personal-website/content/blog/2024-12-10/index.md

 Next I chose to read Holly Gramazio's The Husbands because I was looking for something a little lighter to read and the premise seemed like it had a lot of comedic potential.

-I'm pleased to report that Holly Gramazio's the Husbands is the funniest novel I've ever read.
+So ya, Holly Gramazio's the Husbands might be the funniest novel I've read.

 I was actually laughing out loud through it instead of what I usually do with "funny" books which is, at best, smile and smirk.